unovae/Knowledge-Base/English/Starting a company in Portugal vs abroad.md

 # Starting a company in Portugal vs abroad

-In this documenta, we will analyze Portugal from an entrepreneurial perspective, taking into account the burdens on entrepreneurs, bureaucratic processes, and the supports and incentives available in this country.
+In this document, we will analyze Portugal from an entrepreneurial perspective, taking into account the burdens on entrepreneurs, bureaucratic processes, and the supports and incentives available in this country.

 Furthermore, we will compare Portugal with other countries in terms of, for example, tax burden and worker qualifications.
 These metrics will be useful in understanding whether this country is attractive for entrepreneurship or not.